activeadmin/activeadmin/README.md

 [Kaminari]            | Elegant pagination for any sort of collection [Ransack]             | Provides a simple search API to query your data

+## Acknowledgements

+Thanks to [Greg] for creating and opensourcing this project.

+Thanks to all the people that ever contributed to this project through [code] or other means such as bug reports, issue triaging, feature suggestions, code snippet tips, slack dicussions and so on.

+Thanks to [Tidelift][tidelift] and our Tidelift subscriptors.

 [Arbre]: https://github.com/activeadmin/arbre
 [Devise]: https://github.com/plataformatec/devise
 [Formtastic]: https://github.com/justinfrench/formtastic